brmather/pycurious/README.md

 # PyCurious

 Magnetic data is one of the most common geophysics datasets available on the surface of the Earth.
-The Curie depth is most often interpreted to be the Curie point of magnetite, because it is the most magnetic mineral, thus Curie depth offers a very desirable isotherm in the lower crust.
-This is useful for many applications that require constraints on lithospheric geotherms.
+Curie depth is the depth at which rocks lose their magnetism.
+This is most often interpreted as the 580C isotherm, which is the Curie point of magnetite - the most prevalent magnetic mineral.

+All methods to derive Curie depth first compute the (fast) Fourier transform over a square window of a magnetic anomaly that has been reduced to the pole.
+Initial methods plotted the radial spectrum, obtained from FFT, against the wavenumber (rad/km) and used the gradient between two points to estimate the Curie depth ([Tanaka *et al.* 1999](http://linkinghub.elsevier.com/retrieve/pii/S0040195199000724)).
+The drawback here being that the choice of points is subjective and potentially meaningless if the window size is too small to capture long wavelength signals.
+Alternatively, [Bouligand *et al.* (2009)](http://doi.wiley.com/10.1029/2009JB006494) formulated an analytical expression for the radial power spectum using four parameters: *beta* - a fractal parameter, *zt* - the top of magnetic sources, *dz* - the thickness of the magnetic layer, and *C* - a field constant.
+The Curie depth is determined by minimising the misfit between the analytical power spectrum and the power spectrum computed from FFT.

+This Python package implements the latter method for computing Curie depth.
+It was heavily inspired from the [pycpd](https://github.com/groupeLIAMG/pycpd) package which implements a user inferface.
+We have simplified the API and extended it for parallel computation.
+Significant effort has been made towards repurposing Curie depth determination within a Bayesian inverse framework.
+PyCurious implements an objective function that accepts *a priori* information, and sensitivity analyses quantify uncertainty from an ensemble of Curie depth realisations.

 ## Usage

 PyCurious consists of 3 classes that inherit from each other:

 1. **CurieGrid**: base class that computes radial power spectrum, centroids for processing, decomposition of subgrids.
-2. **CurieOptimise**: optimisation module for fitting the synthetic power spectrum [(Bouligand *et al.* 2009)](http://doi.wiley.com/10.1029/2009JB006494) (inherits CurieGrid).
+2. **CurieOptimise**: optimisation module for fitting the synthetic power spectrum (inherits CurieGrid).
 3. **CurieParallel**: parallel implementation based on the decomposition of subgrids (inherits CurieOptimise).

-Also included is several functions for mapping, gridding scattered data points, and converting between different coordinate reference systems (CRS).
+Also included is several functions for mapping, gridding scattered data points, and converting between coordinate reference systems (CRS).

 ## Dependencies